The Other Fellow (2022 film): Production

 The film's director, Matthew Bauer, decided to make the movie after contacting hundreds of men named James Bond on social media and discovering that many had unexpected and dramatic stories to share.
 He interviewed around a hundred James Bonds, and narrowed it down to fifteen characters that were featured in the film, five of whom were the main characters.

 Bauer told Variety magazine: "What interested me was not so much that these men are named James Bond, but how the name connects them to a global media phenomenon – literally, emotionally, and especially digitally.
 The real plot of The Other Fellow centers around the surprising ways its force pushes and pulls their lives in the most unexpected directions.
 And how it connects them together in ways you'd never anticipate."

 Filming

 Filming took place between the premiere of the James Bond film Skyfall until the premiere of No Time to Die.
 The film was shot in various countries including the United Kingdom, USA, Jamaica, Sweden, Italy, Canada, India, Thailand and Guyana.

-Release and Reception

 Release

-The Other Fellow premiered at the 2022 Doc Edge Film Festival as its Opening Night Film.
-It was subsequently screened at a number of other film festivals, including the Melbourne Documentary Film Festival, the Dinard Festival of British Cinema, the Austin Film Festival where it was nominated for Best Documentary, and the San Francisco Independent Film Festival.
-It was picked up by distributor Gravitas Ventures for a February 17, 2023 North American release.
+The Other Fellow had its World Premiere at the 2022 Doc Edge Film Festival as its Opening Night Film where it won its category and was nominated for Best International Feature.

+The film had its UK Festival Premiere at the Screenplay Film Festival in a programme curated by Mark Kermode who introduced the film as "genuinely astonishing, surprising, uplifting & funny."
+The USA Premiere was at the Austin Film Festival where it was nominated for Best Documentary and European Premiere at the Dinard Festival of British Cinema where Xavier Bonnet of Rolling Stone chose the film as one of his top films saying, "The idea resembles those born out of nowhere at the end of a drinking spree between friends: to go in search of strangers around the world whose surname is that of a certain agent 007."

+It also screened as the Opening Night Film of the Alameda International Film Festival and Aegean Docs, Closing Night Film of Dok Belgrade and at Melbourne Documentary Film Festival, San Francisco Independent Film Festival, Chagrin Documentary Film Festival and Docville.

+It was picked up by Gravitas Ventures for a February 17, 2023 North American theatrical release and by Bulldog Film Distribution for a May 19, 2023 United Kingdom theatrical release.

+The film was acquired by Amazon Prime Video for a June 1, 2023 USA streaming release and by ITVX for a January 4, 2024 United Kingdom streaming release.

+Worldwide, the film is available on various streaming services including Prime Video, Apple TV, YouTube, Canal+, Tubi, Google Play, Vudu, Filmin, ViaPlay, SBS on Demand, Blockbuster, Microsoft Store, yes, The Roku Channel, Xumo, DocPlay, Vimeo, Sky Store, TV3, Telia Play and Plex.

+The film was released under the title Our Name Is Bond in certain international territories.